vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-We can achieve same resulting property registration using another syntax:
+We can achieve the same resulting property registration using another syntax:

 ```js
 CSS.registerProperty({